samshady/samshady.github.io/_posts/2020-02-04-best-productivity-upgrades-under-50.md

 It lets us process that information better and faster and also create new ideas without worrying about forgetting something.

+### Do this twice every day- Morning: to flush out your thoughts and get your creative juices flowing and Evening - to review your day and plan out the next.

-The easiest way to do this is to write down everything using the classic pen and paper method.
+The easiest way to do this is using the classic pen and paper method.